Is there a user guide?

 Once the battery is replaced, it will remain useful for many years to come.

-Do you have a pamphlet that I can share with my club?
+Do you have a presentation that I can share with my club?

 Will the bees like it?